Overview - Travel Program

 As a community-based youth sports organization, we believe in an "equitable playing time" model.
 The core principles of this model include:

-• Playing time should be fair to the dual goals of player development and team functioning, with player development the primary consideration during the earlier years and team functioning an increasingly important consideration as players progress up the pyramid.
-This equates to "equal" playing time at the Intramural/Pre-Travel level and "fair" playing time at the travel level.
+• Playing time should be fair to the dual goals of fostering player development and promoting healthy team dynamics, with player development the primary consideration during the earlier years and team dynamics an increasingly important consideration as players progress up the pyramid.
+This equates to "equal" playing time at the Intramural level and "fair" playing time at the Travel level.

 • Playing time should reflect attendance and participation at practices, commitment to development as a player, and character/leadership/role on the team.

-• Playing time in any particular game can reflect the conditions of that particular game (quality and characteristics of the opponent; performance by a player in training during the week leading up to the game or during the game itself; a player's demeanor towards teammates, opponents, and referees)
+• Playing time in any particular game can reflect the conditions of that particular game (quality and characteristics of the opponent); performance by a player in training during the week leading up to the game or during the game itself; and a player's demeanor towards teammates, opponents, and referees.

 Any questions that arise regarding playing time or other non-injury related issues should be addressed in a respectful and non-confrontational manner no sooner than 24 hours after the conclusion of a match.
 This "24 hour" rule allows time for "cooling off" and reflection, and it also prevents confrontations between adults on the field in front of children.
 RYS supports thoughtful, constructive dialogue between parents and coaches outside of this 24-hour window.